 (Click on song title for YouTube video that displays the lyrics with the song.)

-Scene 1: Winter, 1922, in an English drawing room above a madhouse, we are introduced to the family:
+Scene 1: Winter, 1922, in an English drawing room above a madhouse, along the North England coast of the North Sea, near a precipice, we are introduced to the family:

 They all anxiously await the nobleman coming for treatment.
 (No. 1: A Young and Foreign Nobleman).

 Scene 2: Renfield bursts in and sings of a world “red in tooth, red in claw” and of some messiah to come.
 (No. 2: Cat on the Street).

 Scene 3: Seward and Harker drink to calm their nerves, and Seward explains Helsinger’s past.
 An inebriated Helsinger enters looking for the book; he is unaware of the new patient and is astonished that he has been reading his very history.
 They sing their university drinking song about the irony and heartbreak of life and the happy respite of strong drink (No. 3: Pour the Ice in the Glass).

 Scene 4: The household welcomes Count Vlad.
 He sings the legend of how he contracted his inherited blood malady (No. 4: In A Kingdom).
 Brigid enters but freezes at the sight of Vlad.

 Scene 5: Helsinger tutors Lucy and Perdita in poetry; the poems are a foreshadowing of the events to come.
 Perdita has a school-girl crush on Helsinger.
 Alone, he sings her praise and chides himself not to pick the bloom from her (No. 5: Blossom).